dhj03/elk/README.md

 # The Extended Latin Keyboard (ELK)

-The ELK is an AutoHotKey (AHK) script that is able to type every Latin character, every diacritic, and every possible combination of them whether pre-composed or not.
-It can type characters used in Latin-based scripts ranging from German to Vietnamese, phonetic scripts from the IPA to Teuthonista, and everything in between.
-It can even type Zalgo text!
+The ELK is an AutoHotKey (AHK) script that can type every Latin character, every diacritic, and every possible combination of them, precomposed or otherwise.
+This includes characters in languages ranging from French to Vietnamese, phonetic scripts such as the IPA, and even Zalgo text (ļ̨̤̮̽̎i̗̬̰̊̏̄ķ̱͈̈̑̇ę̦̩̌̋́ ṭ͓̑̃̀ẖ̨̛͓̰̑̑̉į̤̗̎̆̑s̨̧̨̛̥̩̲̆̑̉)!

 This script supports all characters in the following Unicode blocks:
 * [Latin-1 Supplement](https://en.wikipedia.org/wiki/Latin-1_Supplement) | [Latin Extended Additional](https://en.wikipedia.org/wiki/Latin_Extended_Additional)